-Gloss ary & List of Abbreviations 6
+Glossary & List of Abbreviations 6

-Statis tics 7
+Statistics 7

-Overv iew of the legal framework 9
+Overview of the legal framework 9

-Overv iew of the main changes since the previous report update 0
+Overview of the main changes since the previous report update 10

-Asylu m Procedure 11
+Asylum Procedure 11

 A. General 11

-1 Flow chart 11
+1. Flow chart 11

-2 Types of procedures 12
+2. Types of procedures 12

-3 List of authorities that intervene in each stage of the procedure 12
+List of authorities that intervene in each stage of the procedure 12

-4 Number of staff and nature of the first instance authority 13
+Number of staff and nature of the first instance authority 13

-5 Short overview of the asylum procedure 13
+Short overview of the asylum procedure 13

-В. Access to the procedure and registration 16
+B. Access to the procedure and registration 16

-1 Access to the territory and push backs 16
+Access to the territory and push backs 16

-2 Registration of the asylum application 17
+Registration of the asylum application 17

 C. Procedures 19

-1 Regular procedure 19
+Regular procedure 19

-2 Dublin 26
+2. Dublin 27

-3 Admissibility procedure 35
+3. Admissibility procedure 37

-4 Border procedure (border and transit zones) 37
+4. Border procedure (border and transit zones) 40

-5 Accelerated procedure4 10
+5. Accelerated procedure ("Testphase") 42

-D. Guarantees for vulnerable groups 13
+D. Guarantees for vulnerable groups 46

-1 Identification4 13
+1. Identification 46

-2 Special procedural guarantees 14
+2. Special procedural guarantees 47

-3 Use of medical reports 15
+3. Use of medical reports 48

-4 Legal representation of unaccompanied children 16
+4. Legal representation of unaccompanied children 49

-E. Subsequent applications 17
+E. Subsequent applications 51

-F. The safe country concepts 18
+F. The safe country concepts 52

-1 Safe country of origin 18
+1. Safe country of origin 52

-2 Safe third country 10
+2 Safe third country 53